 Topical vs. Contrastive は

-Take a look at example (6).
-If we were to topicalize “東京へ” instead of “沢田が” in the case structure, we would end up with the sentence seen in (12).
+Take a look back at example (6).
+If we were to topicalize “東京へ” instead of “沢田が” in the case relation, we would end up with the sentence in (12).
 The は in this sentence is highly contrastive.

 12. 沢田が東京へ行った(こと)